mdnu/formal-methods/README.md

 					this assigned truth value.

-"Bunch" Theory
+'Bunch' Theory
 ===
 ===== a collection of objects. unpackaged, unindexed.
+	This is the 'simplest' data structure in our language.

-	Note - "package" just means set. hence a bunch would be the singletons of some "package" set without regard for the set. any number, character, binary value or set is an 'elementary bunch'/'element'.
+	Note - "package" just means set. hence a bunch would be the singletons of some "package" set without regard for the set.
+Equivalently, and in being formal, we could consuder bunches simply as elements in our language that are not contained in a set.
+In mathematics, you'd normally consider every object to be contained in some set, or objects being defined as some set with some properties.
+In our present context, we'll have to abandon this notion and adopt a formalist perspective.

+	Any number, character, binary value or set is an 'elementary bunch'/'element'.

 	Unions of bunches is represented by a comma:
 		A,B is the bunch of elements from A or B.